| Using Movies to Transform

 to ask is how do we go about each death of these individual

 expectations without giving in to the death of our spirit?
+Step 1. -- Changing Negative BeliefsSurprisingly, the crux of our healing lies

 in the very act of asking our self this crucial question.